jacobpaine/PaineScans/README.md

 If the user is posting to a locally served database, the mobile device will need to be on the same server as the machine running the database.
 Otherwise, there will be security conflicts.

 ## Relevant Tools
-The NSS Cohort 11 website was built using Jekyll and Bootstrap.
-Materialize CSS was used to for the photo carousel.
+PaineScans was developed using Ionic, AngularJS and the Phonegap Barcode Scanner plugin.

 ## License
 Released under the MIT license